infiniflow/ragflow/api/http_api_reference.md

 #### Request Parameters

 - `"ids"`: (*Body Parameter*), `list[string]`
   The IDs of the sessions to delete.
-Defaults to `None`.
 If not specified, all sessions associated with the current chat assistant will be deleted.

 ### Response